LitzN/Explore_Portugal/README.md

     * Used google developer tools to view the page on different screen widths, the links are compressed and a toggle navigation button appears on screen widths below a tablet and the drop down menu is functional.
 * __Footer links:__
     * To check these I pressed the Contact link which led to the contact page.
 Then I pressed each of the social media icons and both directed to the correct site which opened in a separate tab.
 Link hover effect was functional with the links changing color.
+* __Custom 404 Page__
+    * To check this is functional, I typed a file name which doesn't exist after the url on the browser, which bought me to the custome 404 page as expected.

 ### Index Page

 * __Holiday type location buttons:__